-- 4.3 Automated Driving System-Equipped Vehicle Information on the Manufacturer's Certificate of Origin and Manufacturer's Statement of Origin: Recommendations for Manufacturers and Other Entities - MOE 3.
+4.3 Automated Driving System-Equipped Vehicle Information on the Manufacturer's Certificate of Origin or Manufacturer's Statement of Origin

+MOE 3.
 Vehicle manufacturers should indicate it is an ADS-equipped vehicle on the MCO, MSO, or NVIS.
-This functionality should be listed in a new field on the MCO, MSO, or NVIS to avoid confusion with existing information. - 4.4 Designating and Titling New and Aftermarket Automated Driving System-Equipped Vehicles: Recommendations for Manufacturers and Other Entities - MOE 4.
-The OEM or the installer of the aftermarket automated technology, either parts or software systems, should notify the MVA when a motor vehicle has been altered by adding or removing an AV technology.
+This functionality should be listed in a new field on the MCO, MSO, or NVIS to avoid confusion with existing information.

+4.4 Designating and Titling New and Aftermarket Automated Driving System-Equipped Vehicles

+MOE 4.
+The OEM or the installer of the aftermarket automated technology, either parts or software systems, should notify the MVA when a motor vehicle has been altered by adding or removing an AV technology so the MVA can record the information in their title and registration system, if applicable.

-4.10 Periodic Motor Vehicle Inspections: Recommendations for Manufacturers and Other Entities
+4.10 Periodic Motor Vehicle Inspections